 - Add roughly one teaspoon of dish detergent for every 4 cups of water.

 Before going to war with your streaky windows, ensure you have all the tools and equipment necessary for a successful mission.

 The basics include:

-It is tempting to dive right into cleaning the glass because, after all, that is the part of your windows that is generally most noticeably dirty.
+It is tempting to dive right into cleaning the glass of your window because, after all, that is the part generally most noticeably dirty.
 However, before tackling the glass, turn your attention to everything surrounding the glass.

 Your interior window frames are likely coated in a layer of dust.
 Exterior frames may have cobwebs, leaves, dirt, and other debris wedged in the corners.
-Take care of these issues first so that you don’t drag extra dirt onto the panes when you are cleaning them.
+Take care of these issues first so you don’t drag extra dirt onto the panes when you are cleaning them.

 Use the soft-bristle brush to remove debris from your exterior frame gently.
 Wipe both the interior and exterior frames using a lint-free cloth and household cleaner.

 Now that your frames are clean, you can start washing your windows with your effective homemade cleaning solution.

 The Best Replacement Windows and Doors at the Best Price